 - ISO 2904: 1977, ISO Metric Trapezoidal Screw Threads – Basic dimensions

-- Pitch diameter for external (d2) and Internal threads (D2): there will several options.
+- Pitch diameter for external (d2) and Internal threads (D2)—there are several options.

 Recommended tolerance classes for pitch diameter: